kamranahmedse/smasher/README.md

 > ..all the subdirectories, files, symlinks are converted to the representation that you need ...and back

+## Where to Use?

+Originally it was written for a friend to let him use it in the cloud formation scripts.
+However you can use it wherever you want.
+Here are some of the ideas to get you started.
+For example, you can use it where you need some sort of virtual filesystem.
+When parsing several directories, accessing filesystem directly and iterating through the directories means more memory usage and consumption of resources.
+You may use smasher to index your directories and easily locate the place you are looking for.
+Or may be you can use it to search files or folders based on some keywords.

+I would love to know how you end up using it.

 ## Requirements

 php >= 5.4.0 is required